 What exactly is an MCP Gateway, and why do SaaS companies need one?

-An MCP Gateway sits between your AI agents (Claude, ChatGPT, Cursor) and your internal tools, handling authentication, permissions, and audit logging.
-Without a gateway, MCP servers operate as black boxes with zero telemetry, no request history, and uncontrolled access.
-For SaaS companies, gateways enable turning shadow AI into sanctioned AI while maintaining compliance with SOC 2 and GDPR requirements.
+An MCP Gateway sits between your AI agents, including Claude, ChatGPT, Cursor, Gemini, and Copilot, and your internal tools, handling authentication, permissions, and audit logging.
+Without a gateway, MCP servers can operate as black boxes with limited telemetry, request history, and access control.
+For SaaS companies, gateways enable turning shadow AI into sanctioned AI while maintaining controls for SOC 2, GDPR, and internal security requirements.

 How do MCP Gateways help with compliance requirements like SOC 2 and GDPR?

-Enterprise MCP gateways provide complete audit trails of every tool call, data access, and configuration change.
-MintMCP, for example, reduces compliance reporting from 80+ hours to 1-hour exports.
-Key compliance features include OAuth/SSO enforcement, role-based access control, and tamper-proof logging.
-With EU AI Act enforcement starting August 2026, these capabilities are becoming essential.
+Enterprise MCP gateways provide audit trails of tool calls, data access, and configuration changes.
+MintMCP, for example, centralizes audit logs and observability across MCP activity, tool access, and policy enforcement.
+Key compliance features include OAuth/SSO enforcement, SCIM-driven RBAC, role-based access control, credential management, and tamper-resistant logging.
+With major EU AI Act obligations applying in phases through August 2026, these capabilities are becoming essential.

 Can MCP Gateways integrate with existing SaaS applications and databases?